 Right, the groundwork is done and you’re ready to get going.
 Unfortunately, the perfect contract won’t just walk up to you on day one, so here’s a few things you can do in the meantime.

 So, you know what kind of contract you’re after, and a good idea of the company culture that you prefer – it’s time to find out which businesses can offer that to you.
 This requires a bit of digging on your part.
 You can research companies you’d like to work for and find out which agencies they source their contractors through, or approach them directly.

 It’s a sad fact that contractors, just like all job-hunters, will often fire off applications and hear nothing back.
 Most businesses will cite the lack of time – they can’t afford to talk to you about why you’re unsuitable.

 You have two options:

 This can be pretty difficult to do, but worth the time.
 Firstly, you need to find a practice partner.
-Choose someone you trust to give honest feedback.
+Choose someone you trust to give you honest feedback.

 We’ve got an article with some great interview tips for more ideas.

 This one really depends on the gig.
-If the position requires you to lead, to be creative and use your initiative, then consider going a step further in your interview preparation and bring a set of slides showing your observations, ideas and recommendations.
+If the position requires you to lead, to be creative and use your initiative, then consider going a step further in your interview preparation and bring a set of slides showing your observations, ideas, and recommendations.
 It’s a tangible way of showing your potential client you have the traits they’re looking for in a successful candidate.

 So, that’s a pretty huge list.
-Remember you don’t need to do everything, just the bits that you think will help.
+Remember, you don’t need to do everything, just the bits that you think will help.
 Good luck!

 If you’re in need of further support with IR35, check out our comprehensive IR35 hub.
 From here, you can discover all of our IR35 Knowledge articles, download our jargon-free business guide, and learn more about the support and service we offer around IR35.